Emanuele

 Between 1995 and 1997 he held a post-doctoral position in the

-in Dipartimento di Elettronica at Politecnico di Torino.
-In 2006 he
+In 1998 he was first Assistant Professor then Associate Professor in Dipartimento di Elettronica at Politecnico di Torino.

-became Full Professor in DEIS at University of Calabria, Italy.
-From
+In 2006 he became Full Professor in DEIS at University of Calabria, Italy.

-2010 he is Full Professor in the ECSE Department and Associate Dean for Research Training
+Since 2010 he is Professor in the ECSE Department at Monash

 ISI Highly Cited Researcher and